Fox682/Projects/Tictactoe.md

 different way (Outside the box!).
 What if we were to store just the change in the state of the game rather than just the instantaneous state of the  entire board at any one time?

 As each player moves we simply put a 1 where a player moves.
-Simple!
+Let's start there that seems super simple!

 ```